What is Sodium Bicarbonate?

 • If your doctor has advised you to take aspirin at a low dose for heart attack or stroke prevention (usually at doses of 81-325 milligrams per day), you can continue to take aspirin unless otherwise prescribed by your doctor.
 For more info, ask your doctor or pharmacist.

-If you are taking large doses or taking this drug for more than 2 weeks, laboratory and/or medical testing (such as calcium/potassium/sodium levels, bicarbonate concentrations) should be performed.
-Keep all medical and laboratory appointments in place.
-For more info, contact your doctor.
+If taking large doses or using sodium bicarbonate for more than 2 weeks, medical testing may be necessary to monitor electrolyte levels and other parameters.
+Keep all medical and laboratory appointments as directed by your doctor.

 Sodium bicarbonate Vs Sodium carbonate